 Alex has additional interests in light scattering theory, percolation theory, biophysics, and mathematical social science.

 Prior to working at Cal Poly, Alex was a postdoctoral research fellow at the National Institutes of Health in Bethesda, MD for two years.
 He got his PhD in physics from the University of California at Santa Barbara, and his Bachelor of Science in physics with a minor in economics from the University of Southern California.
 His work has been published in numerous journals, including Nature Methods, Optics Letters, Biomedical Optics Express, Optics Express, and Biophysical Journal.
 In 2014 he received a Distinguished Reviewer Award from OSA for his service as a journal reviewer.

 Alex teaches a wide portfolio of courses, including numerous freshman and sophomore courses, an upper-division optics course, computational physics, classical mechanics (his favorite subject, because Lagrangians are so elegant), and biophysics.
 He has supervised numerous undergraduate research projects, two of which have led to awards from national organizations, and many of which have led to student-coauthored journal articles.

-In addition to a general passion for learning about the fascinating scientific and technological work being done by people in southern California, Alex hopes that by becoming more involved in OSSC he can better connect his teaching with the challenges and opportunities that his students will encounter in industry.
+In addition to a general passion for learning about the fascinating scientific and technological work being done by people in southern California, Alex enjoys that way that being involved in the OSSC helps him to better connect his teaching with the challenges and opportunities that his students will encounter in industry.